Virtual User Validation¶

 If there are no errors during this first step, OctoPerf runs one instance of your virtual user to debug it.
 You can then check the injector logs and compare the requests/responses to the record.

-When the validation is done, a button with a file icon appears at the right of the Validate one: it opens a Logs panel.
+When the validation is started, a button with a file icon appears at the right of the Validate one: it opens a Logs panel.

 Compare to record¶